Chen-Gu/FLClear/README.md

 # FLClear
-This repository includes the implementation of FLClear for watermarking in federated learning.
+This repository includes the core implementation of FLClear for watermarking in federated learning.